Reefs off the coast of Brunei and Malaysia Coast, Spratly Islands

 It does have a sandy mass that looks like an oval.
 We remember seeing this new landmass in our previous work.
 The date of the satellite photo is 12/13/2014, so this is still a nine-year old photo.
 Location: 5°01'11"N 112°38’24”E. Given that this is just sandy land, it is probably too soon to call this a tourist attraction.
 We will check back.

-There are a string of features to the near north.
 The Indonesian islands of Riau and Laut Island are 299 to 318 miles away to the West.

 Name 1